 Feed Your Sourdough Starter

 You’ll want an active sourdough starter (not discard) for this recipe.
+An active starter is one that’s been fed recently and is nice and healthy.

 First, feed your sourdough starter 4-12 hours in advance.
 The amount of time it takes for your starter to “ripen” depends on how active your starter is and how warm your kitchen is.